-The San Gabriel River areis unlined near the points of discharge, except at Discharge Point 001.
-Groundwater recharge occurs, both incidentally and through separate WRRs, in these unlined areas of the San Gabriel River where the underlying sediments are highly transmissive to water and pollutants conducive to percolation and groundwater recharge.
-The Water Replenishment District of Southern California recharges the Rio Hondo and San Gabriel Spreading Grounds, located in the Montebello Forebay, with using the Title 22 recycled water purchased from JOS's Whittier Narrows, Pomona, and San Jose Creek WRPs, imported water (when available) purchased from the Metropolitan Water District of Southern California, stormwater, and local urban runoff.
+The San Gabriel River are unlined near the points of discharge, except at Discharge Point 001.
+Groundwater recharge occurs, both incidentally and through separate WRRs, in these unlined areas of the San Gabriel River where the underlying sediments are highly transmissive to water and pollutants.
+The Water Replenishment District of Southern California recharges the Rio Hondo and San Gabriel Spreading Grounds, located in the Montebello Forebay, with water purchased from JOS's Whittier Narrows, Pomona, and San Jose Creek WRPs, under WRRs Order No. 91-100, adopted by the Board on September 9, 1991.
+This order was amended on April 10, 2014, by Order No. R4-2009-0048-A-01.